 Joining the company at such an early stage in its development was a help to me throughout my career with Sparrows.
-At those times it was very personal, working closely with the brothers in operations in which they were already proven experts, such as vehicle recovery, machinery moving and, of course, operating early mechanically-operated cranes, including those built by the brothers themselves in their own workshop.
+At those times it was very personal, working closely with the three brothers in areas in which they were already experts, such as vehicle recovery, machinery moving and, of course, operating the early mechanically-operated cranes, some of which were built by the brothers themselves, in their own workshop.

-It was learning the hard way, those first cranes were very basic and although not complicated to operate it needed skill to make them function as a useful piece of lifting equipment.
+It was learning the hard way.
+Those first cranes were extremely basic and, although not complicated to operate, it needed skill to make them function as a useful piece of lifting equipment.
 The brothers were capable and willing to pass on their expertise.

 Sparrows expanded its engineering division to complement the crane hire business to provide a specialist lifting service to the construction industry.
-They also entered the offshore industry becoming one of the first companies in the world dedicated to the supply of crane operators and service engineers for the challenging work in the very tough working environment of the North Sea.
+They also entered the offshore industry, becoming one of the first companies in the world dedicated to the supply of crane operators and service engineers to the challenging working environment of the North Sea.

-The company began in 1948 with small home built cranes and a maximum lifting capacity of 10-tons, these were in operation until the late 1950s.
-However from humble beginnings, Sparrows would eventually own and operate the first 1,000-tonne capacity truck crane in the world.
+From the small home-built cranes of 1948 and the late 1950’s with a maximum lifting capacity of 10-tons, the company would own and operate the first 1000-tonne capacity truck crane in the world.

-Throughout my own career I needed assistance and advice, and I am grateful to the three brothers for giving me the opportunity to prove myself.
+Throughout my own career I needed assistance and advice, and I am grateful to Alf, George and Gordon for giving me the opportunity to prove myself.

-My thanks also go to my fellow directors, colleagues, crane operators and friends within the company who supported me along the way.
+My thanks also go to my fellow directors, colleagues, crane operators and friends within the company who helped me along the way.

-There were, of course times when the going was tough but I can honestly say that there were very few days during my career, both as crane operator and member of the staff, when I did not feel happy going to work.
+There were of course times when the going was tough but I can honestly say that there were very few days during my career, both as crane operator and member of staff, when I did not feel happy going to work.